demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/README.md

 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### xdr-iocs-sync
 ***
+Sync your IOC with Cortex XDR.
-run once when configure the integration (do NOT run this twice!). will all the indicators that was synced with XDR and then resync.
+Run once when configure the integration (do NOT run this twice!).
+Recommended to run manually only if there are at most 40,000 indicators.

 #### Base Command